nganguly0594/Reinforced-Blackjack/README.md

 # Reinforced Blackjack

-![AI-generated blackjack card with armor](raw/AI-Blackjack.jpeg)
+![AI-generated blackjack card with armor](raw/AI-Blackjack.jpeg) *Created using DeepAI Image Generator with the prompt: "A playing card with armor and a spear."*

 This project is a comprehensive Blackjack game simulation and analysis tool built with Python.
 It includes basic and advanced strategy simulations and the training of a reinforcement learning agent to find optimal Blackjack strategies.